boundlessgeo/geodroid-server/docs/source/overview.rst

 Mobile Server
 ==============

-The mobile server component is a runnable application that serves up data located on the device through HTTP accessible services.
+The Mobile Server component is a runnable application that serves up data located on the device through HTTP accessible services.
 At the moment the following services are implemented:

 .. cssclass:: styled